 Our reader sheet has no numerical ratings.
 We do not score you on our criteria, nor do we assign a number or weight to any of your application materials.
 The strengths, talents, and abilities that emerge in your application cannot be reduced to a number.
 We do not rank applications.
 There are no minimum metrics (such as test scores, grades, or years of work experience) that are required for admission consideration.

 We begin our review by randomly assigning your application to a Committee member who conducts a first read.

 If a second read is assigned, the second reader reviews your entire application and the first reader’s evaluation notes, and then completes a second reader sheet and recommends an admissions decision.
 The second reader’s recommendation may be the same or different from the first reader’s recommendation.
-The second reader then sends your application to the Director of Evaluation for review.
+The second reader then sends your application to Co-Executive Director for review.

 Applications designated as admit, waitlist, and deny bypass Committee discussion.
 Applications designated for Committee are those for which an admissions decision is not clear.
 For example, all readers may have recommended discussion by Committee, readers may have recommended varying admissions decisions, or there may be a specific element of the application that warrants group deliberation.
 The number of applications discussed varies by round depending on the quantity and quality of the applicant pool.

 The Committee convenes once per round, typically one week before admissions decisions are released.
 The length varies by round depending on the volume of applications to discuss; some discussions last several hours, while others require several days.
 Admissions Committee members take turns presenting each application, one by one, and the group deliberates on each to reach a final decision of admit, waitlist or deny.
 There is no time limit for discussing an application; the Committee takes as much time as necessary to deliberate and reach a decision.